dhthwy/r/README.md

 # r

 https://www.nytimes.com/2025/10/11/business/credit-cards-churners.html - "Damn.
-I'm not a churcher, but they abused it so much they're all putting once per lifetime language on SUBs."
+I'm not a churner, but they abused it so much they're all putting once per lifetime language on SUBs."

 ---